stelynx/flutter-exempli-gratia/README.md

-# flutter-exempli-gratia
+# Flutter Exempli Gratia

-A collection of example apps showcasing usage of different Flutter widgets
+A collection of example apps showcasing usage of different Flutter widgets.